 Then again, based on footage from the official teaser trailer and other details that have been mentioned about the game, we’ll likely see a lot more close-quarters, melee-based combat than ever before.
 This is thanks to the addition of bayonets as gun attachments and various melee tools.

+BIG UPDATE!
+We’ve actually gotten a hold of a list of CONFIRMED weapons that will be appearing Battlefield 1.
 Fair warning, though, the developers may alter or change the names of some guns before the final game releases.
 Nevertheless, below you’ll find the names of every weapon that has been confirmed to exist in-game so far.

 - Lee Enfield SMLE (bolt-action)